Simpler Machine Learning

 As mentioned earlier, there are a large number of machine learning models.
 Some of the more useful models are: K Nearest Neighbors, Support Vector Machines, K Means Clustering, Principal Component Analysis, and Decision Trees and Random Forests.

 This website is a work in progress.
 As I complete detailed write-ups of more sections, I will keep adding them to the website.

-The power of machine learning comes from the fact that there can be thousands (or millions) of examples that constitute an extremely detailed pattern to be learned by the neural network.
-The neural network thus generalizes from the available examples of the pattern to the underlying mapping between the inputs and outputs.
-In this way, neural networks are now able to effectively transcribe speech to text, recognize faces and other images, diagnose diseases from raw patient data, and perform a host of other tasks.
-The processing done by sophisticated neural networks takes a lot of computational power.
-Computational power has been approximately doubling every two years for the last several decades, and the power needed for these sophisticated neural networks has just recently become available.
-This, along with recent theoretical advances in neural networks has turned the present period into a golden age of machine learning.
+The power of machine learning comes from the fact that there can be thousands (or millions, or even billions now) of examples that constitute an extremely detailed pattern to be learned by the machine learning model.
+The model then generalizes from the available examples of the pattern to the underlying mapping between the inputs and outputs.
+In this way, machine learning models are now able to effectively transcribe speech to text, recognize faces and other images, diagnose diseases from raw patient data, and perform a host of other tasks.
+The processing done by sophisticated machine learning models takes a lot of computational power.
+Computational power has been approximately doubling every two years for the last several decades, and the power needed for these sophisticated models has just recently become available.
+This, along with recent theoretical advances in machine learning has turned the present period into a golden age of machine learning.

 This website is dedicated to Mark Lawrence, who taught me how to program.

 Copyright © 2022 by Sandeep Jain.
 All rights reserved.